-Alternatively, under the Stock Plans, a Named Executive Officer would be permitted to surrender for cancellation within 60 days after a Change in Control, any unexercised option or a portion of an unexercised option and would be entitled to receive a payment in an amount equal to the difference between the greater of the Fair Market Value on the date of surrender or the Adjusted Fair Market Value, and the option exercise price, times the number of shares under option so surrendered.
-The Adjusted Fair Market Value means, in the event of a Change in Control, the greater of (a) the highest price per share paid to stockholders in the transaction resulting in the Change in Control, or (b) the highest Fair Market Value of a share of our common stock during the 90 day period ending on the date of a Change in Control.
-The highest price of our common stock in the 90 day period preceding December 31, 2011 was \$90.95.
-The table set forth below presents the incremental value assuming that each Named Executive Officer surrenders all outstanding options at December 31, 2011, for the Adjusted Fair Market Value.
+Alternatively, under the 2003 Stock Plan, a Named Executive Officer would be permitted to surrender for cancellation within 60 days after a Change in Control, any unexercised option or a portion of an unexercised option and would be entitled to receive a payment in an amount equal to the difference between the greater of the Fair Market Value on the date of surrender or the Adjusted Fair Market Value (as defined below), and the option exercise price, times the number of shares under option so surrendered.
+The "Adjusted Fair Market Value" means, in the event of a Change in Control, the greater of (a) the highest price per share paid to stockholders in the transaction resulting in the Change in Control, or (b) the highest Fair Market Value of a share of our common stock during the 90 day period ending on the date of a Change in Control.
+The Fair Market Value of a share of our common stock on December 31, 2012 was \$67.76, and the highest Fair Market Value of a share of our common stock in the 90 day period preceding December 31, 2012 was \$75.97.
+The table set forth below presents the incremental value assuming that each Named Executive Officer surrenders all outstanding options at December 31, 2012, for the Adjusted Fair Market Value (options with an exercise price greater than the Fair Market Value as of December 31, 2012, or greater than the Adjusted Fair Market Value, have been excluded from the relevant values).